Sourced from third-party site: Traveller24, written by Gabi Zietsman

-In an interview with Piers Morgan for the UK’s ITV that aired on Sunday, the president announced this months after it was first announced that the ban was to be repealed by the the United States’ Fish and Wildlife Service (USFWS), later halted by Trump after worldwide outcry.
+In an interview with Piers Morgan for the UK’s ITV that aired on Sunday, the president announced this month after it was first announced that the ban was to be repealed by the United States’ Fish and Wildlife Service (USFWS), later halted by Trump after a worldwide outcry.

 “As soon as I heard about it, I turned it around.
 That same day – not even a day went by,” Trump said in the interview.

 In 2014, the USFWS implemented the import ban on the basis that Zimbabwe had failed to manage its elephant population sustainably.
 And ongoing anaemic enforcement of wildlife laws has been widely criticised in Zimbabwe.
 Just last year, the country was shunned for exporting baby elephants caught in the wild, some of which died in transit to a zoo in China.
 The year before, an international outcry ensued after one of the most beloved and well-studied African lions, Cecil, was lured out of a national park and shot by a US hunter.

 The Centre for Biological Diversity and Natural Resources Defence Council initially preempted the potential lifting of the ban by suing the Trump administration.